 Grieving is a unique experience for everyone.
 It’s difficult to say how long you will be sad or what events could trigger a painful wave of emotion.
 It is important to know, however, that feelings of shock, sadness or loneliness are all normal reactions, and the grieving process is gradual.
 It can’t be forced or rushed.

 There are healthy ways to cope with death and pain.
-These four suggestions may assist in comforting you and helping you move forward.
+These five suggestions may assist in comforting you and helping you move forward.

 Allow Yourself to Grieve